I've Tested Positive, Now What?

-General information for people with inherited TP53 mutations
+General information for people with inherited mutations

-There are guidelines for screening and prevention for certain cancers in people with a TP53 mutation.
+There are guidelines for screening and prevention for certain cancers in people with a mutation.
 See our Risk Management section for more information about screening and prevention options in people with this mutation.

-People with an inherited TP53 mutation who have been diagnosed with cancer may qualify for specific treatments or clinical trials.
+People with an inherited mutation who have been diagnosed with cancer may qualify for specific treatments or clinical trials.
 Visit our Cancer Treatment section for more information.

-Certain families with TP53 mutations may have Li-Fraumeni-like syndrome.
+Certain families with mutations may have Li-Fraumeni-like syndrome.
 See our Other Considerations section for more information about this disease.

-- Register for the FORCE Message Boards to connect with others who share your situation.
-Once you register, you can post on the Share Your Mutation board to connect with other people who carry a TP53 mutation.
+- Our Message Boards allow people to connect with others who share their situation.
+Once registered, you can post on the Diagnosed With Cancer board to connect with other people who have been diagnosed.

-- FORCE's Peer Navigation Program will match you with a volunteer who shares your mutation and situation and provide you with a free resource guide.
+- Our Peer Navigation Program will match you with a volunteer who shares your mutation and situation.

 - Our moderated, private Facebook group allows you to connect with other community members 24/7.

 - Check out our virtual and in-person support meeting calendar.